 Combine this with the fact that the manager may not see the value in the project, may not agree with the decision, and will have many demands and competing priorities within their department, and the project will often miss the mark, be late, or fizzle out entirely.

-Owners will often complain that their managers don't take initiative, aren't driven, or don't accept direction well.
+Owners will often complain that their managers don't take initiative, aren't driven, or aren't being real leaders.

-In reality, it's this lower power differential and the increasing demands on the manager that reduce their motivation to just "do as the boss says".
+In reality, it's this lower power differential and the increasing demands on these managers that reduce their motivation to just "do as the boss says".